wints/flink-web-updates/introduction.md

 + Provides results that are **accurate**, even in the case of out-of-order or late-arriving data
 + Is **stateful and fault-tolerant** and can seamlessly recover from failures while maintaining exactly-once application state
-+ Performs at **production scale**, running on thousands of nodes without throughput or latency tradeoffs
++ Performs at **large scale**, running on thousands of nodes with very good throughput and latency characteristics

 Earlier, we discussed aligning the type of dataset (bounded vs. unbounded) with the type of execution model (batch vs. streaming).
 Many of the Flink features listed below--state management, handling of out-of-order data, flexible windowing--are essential for computing accurate results on unbounded datasets and are enabled by Flink's streaming execution model.

 + Flink guarantees **exactly-once semantics for stateful computations**.
-By ‘stateful’, we mean that your applications can maintain an aggregation or summary of data that has been processed over time.
-Flink's checkpointing mechanism ensures exactly-once semantics for an application’s state in the event of a failure.
+‘Stateful’ means that applications can maintain an aggregation or summary of data that has been processed over time, and Flink's checkpointing mechanism ensures exactly-once semantics for an application’s state in the event of a failure.

 <img class="illu" src="{{ site.baseurl }}/img/exactly_once_state.png" alt="Exactly Once State" width="389px" height="193px"/>

-+ Flink delivers **accurately-ordered data** by supporting stream processing and windowing with event time semantics.
-‘Event time’ refers to the time that a given event actually occurred, not the time it arrives at your stream processor and makes it easy to compute over streams where events arrive out of order and where events may arrive with a delay.
++ Flink supports stream processing and windowing with **event time semantics**.
+Event time makes it easy to compute accurate results over streams where events arrive out of order and where events may arrive delayed.

 <img class="illu" src="{{ site.baseurl }}/img/out_of_order_stream.png" alt="Out Of Order Stream" width="520px" height="130px"/>

 + Flink supports **flexible windowing** based on time, count, or sessions in addition to data-driven windows.
 Windows can be customized with flexible triggering conditions to support sophisticated streaming patterns.
-Said another way, Flink’s windowing makes it possible to model the reality of the environment in which data is created.
+Flink’s windowing makes it possible to model the reality of the environment in which data is created.

 <img class="illu" src="{{ site.baseurl }}/img/windows.png" alt="Windows" width="520px" height="134px"/>